P5: Safe Retries and Explicit Mutation Boundaries

 Anti-Patterns

-Measured by check IDs p5-dry-run, p5-destructive-guard.
-Run agentnative check --principle 5 . against your CLI to see each.
+Measured by audit IDs p5-dry-run, p5-destructive-guard.
+Run anc audit --principle 5 . against the CLI under test to see each.